halmartin/mcm-daemon/Readme.txt

   Either compile the software on your NAS by typing "make" or cross-compile it from your host computer using the supplied xcompile.sh script.
+  You can also build a debian package with:
+    dpkg-buildpackage -uc -us -b -t arm-linux-gnueabihf

   The mcm-daemon depends on the iniparser library from:
     http://github.com/ndevilla/iniparser

   Put the binary to /usr/bin and the config file to /etc. Adapt the parameters to your needs, leave to defaults if unsure.

   A systemd unit is provided which can be copied to /etc/systemd/system and enabled by running "systemctl enable mcm-daemon"